-The Master of Business Administration with a concentration in Health Care Leadership explores topics in privacy, data security, and HIPAA, the critical topics needed to thrive in the health care industry.
+The Health Care Leadership major concentration explores topics in privacy, data security, and HIPAA, the critical topics needed to thrive in the healthcare industry.
 Building upon the core MBA competencies, you will learn ethics, quality management, informatics, and health care technologies.
-These complex topics within health care policy will help students gain the opportunity to analyze these areas in the realms of cyber security, systems technology, and information security.
+These complex topics within health care policy will help you gain the opportunity to analyze these areas in the realms of cyber security, systems technology, and information security.

-According to the U.S. Bureau of Labor Statistics, "Employment of medical and health services managers is expected to grow 23 percent from 2012 to 2022, much faster than the average for all occupations."
-A combination of work experience in the health care field and strong business and management skills should lead to the best opportunities.
-Health care management graduates can be employed in any of the following: clinics, dental practices, health insurance organizations, health care associations, hospitals, nursing homes, physician practices, mental health departments, rehabilitation centers, skilled nursing facilities, universities, research institutions, and home health care organizations.
+According to the U.S. Bureau of Labor Statistics, the employment of medical and health services managers is expected to grow much faster than the average for all occupations.
+A combination of work experience in the healthcare field and strong business and management skills should lead to the best opportunities.
+Healthcare management graduates can be employed in any of the following: Clinics, dental practices, health insurance organizations, health care associations, hospitals, nursing homes, physician practices, mental health departments, rehabilitation centers, skilled nursing facilities, universities, research institutions, and home health care organizations.